AlexanderVSelivanov/template/server/README.md

 ```
 yarn start
 ```
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-Launches the test runner in the interactive watch mode:</br>
+Launches the test runner in the watch mode:</br>
 ```
 yarn test
 ```